MTG/mtg-jamendo-dataset/README.md

 ### Downloading the data

 All audio is distributed in 320kbps MP3 format.
 We recommend using this version of audio by default.
 For smaller download sizes, we also provide a lower-bitrate mono version of the same audio (converted from the full quality version to mono LAME VBR 2 `lame -V 2`).
 In addition we provide precomputed mel-spectrograms which are distributed as NumPy Arrays in NPY format.
 We also provide precomputed statistical features from [Essentia](https://essentia.upf.edu) (used in the [AcousticBrainz](https://acousticbrainz.org) music database) in JSON format.
 The audio files and the NPY/JSON files are split into folders packed into TAR archives.
-The dataset is hosted [online at MTG UPF](https://essentia.upf.edu/documentation/datasets/mtg-jamendo/).

 We provide the following data subsets:
 - `raw_30s/audio` - all available audio for `raw_30s.tsv` in full quality (508 GB)